timholy/Revise.jl/docs/src/limitations.md

 [ Info: 3.5
 ```

+Here, note that we made two changes: we updated the "version number" of FooStruct when we changed something about its fields, and we also re-assigned FooStruct to alias the new version.
+We did not change the definition of any methods that have been typed AbstractFooStruct.

 This works as long as the new type name doesn't conflict with an existing name; within a session you need to change the name each time you change the definition.

 Once your development has converged on a solution, it's best to switch to the "permanent" name: in the example above, `FooStruct` is a non-constant global variable, and if used internally in a function there will be consequent performance penalties.
 Switching to the permanent name will force you to restart your session.